AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type AzureCloudInstance = (typeof AzureCloudInstance)[keyof typeof AzureCloudInstance];

+// Warning: (ae-missing-release-tag) "AzureCloudOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type AzureCloudOptions = {
     azureCloudInstance: AzureCloudInstance;
     tenant?: string;
 };

+// Warning: (ae-missing-release-tag) "AzureRegion" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type AzureRegion = string;

+// Warning: (ae-missing-release-tag) "AzureRegionConfiguration" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type AzureRegionConfiguration = {
     azureRegion?: AzureRegion;
     environmentRegion: string | undefined;
 };

+// Warning: (ae-missing-release-tag) "badToken" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const badToken = "bad_token";

+// Warning: (ae-missing-release-tag) "BaseAuthRequest" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type BaseAuthRequest = {
     authority: string;